 Reactive Cutting (Oxygen-assisted Cutting, Flame Cutting)

 Cutting speeds can be several times higher when a jet of purified oxygen is injected together with the laser beam.
 This causes oxidation (burning) of the expelled metal (e.g. steel) and thus supplies substantial additional heat to the process – that can be substantially more than the heat introduced with the laser.
-The cutting efficiency of such reactive cutting (also flame cutting or burning stabilized laser gas cutting) with respect to the required laser power is correspondingly improved.
+The cutting efficiency of such reactive cutting (also flame cutting or burning stabilized laser gas cutting) regarding the required laser power is correspondingly improved.
 On the other hand, the quality of the results is tentatively lower both in terms of surface roughness (ripples) and because of the tendency to form oxide layers on the cut surfaces.
 Such oxidized layers can cause problems in subsequent processing steps such as laser welding and coating.
-If additional processes are needed to fix such problems, the advantage of higher processing speed may fade away.
+If additional processes are needed to resolve such problems, the advantage of higher processing speed may fade away.

 Vaporization Cutting (Sublimation Cutting)